RafaelReyesCarmona/TinyTrackGPSPlus/README.md

 ## Features

-This program is written in C/C++ for Arduino © UNO R3 and other compatible microcontrollers based on Atmega328 and similar.
-News functions and fix are tested and implemented on LGT8F328P board.
+This program is written in C/C++ for SAMD21 and other compatible microcontrollers based on Atmega328 and similar.

 It is tested on:
-* UNO R3 board (Arduino UNO compatible board based on Atmega328).
-Tested until v0.11, v0.13 and v0.14
-* ProMini 5v 16MHz (Arduino ProMini compatible board based on Atmega328p).
-Tested until v0.11.
-* Lgt8f328p (a replacement Arduino Pro Mini).Tested v0.1, v0.2 and since v0.10. (default option)
+* Seeeduino XIAO, SAMD21.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE)

-When power on the first display shows version, logo, charge of battery and a waiting animation similar to hourglass.
+When power on the first display shows date and time UTC, version, logo, charge of battery and a waiting animation similar to hourglass.
 Device is waiting for GPS signal.
 When GPS signal is ready, it is showing the main display.

 TinyTrackGPS features:
-* Show GPS coordenates in Grades and UTM (WG86) formats.
+* Show estimated GPS coordenates in Grades and UTM (WG86) formats, based on GPS info and other movements' sensors as gyroscope, accelerometer, magnetometer and barometer.
 * Save a tracklog in CSV format.
 * Save time in tracklog on local time.
 * Show battery charge.